nickserv/danamccurdy.com/_posts/2020-07-20-an-accident-of-birth.md

-I am part of this human family, on this planet full of other sentient beings, by still another accident of birth.
+I am part of this human family, on this planet full of other sentient beings, by yet another accident of birth.

 And what we all have in common is that every being